-I cannot count the number of times I’ve had oatmeal on a camping trip – over four summers of canoe guiding it must be in the hundreds now.
+I cannot count the number of times I’ve had oatmeal on a camping trip – over four summers of canoe guiding… it must be in the hundreds by now.
 And while I’m usually down for a classic bowl of oats, chocolate chips and brown sugar, sometimes you need a little variety (and a little nutrition).
-So here you’ll find eight recipes to spice up your bowl of oatmeal on a camping trip.
+So in this post, you’ll find eight recipes to spice up your bowl of camping oatmeal recipes.

 How to make (easy) oatmeal on a camping trip